Circumference of the Earth

 Previous Eratosthenes projects

-Access to 2005 to 2009 eTwinning projects are no longer possible
+Access to 2005 to 2009 eTwinning projects are no longer possible.

+The transdisciplinary of the project supports the development and the validation of the 8 key competences.
 Inclusive education is part of the project objectives, which welcomes students of all ages, from kindergarten to high school, on 5 continents.

 Eratosthenes Earth Experiment eTwinning group